sonertari/SSLproxy/README.md

 - The first IP:port pair is a dynamically assigned address that SSLproxy expects the program send the packets back to it.
-- The second and third IP:port pairs are the actual source and destination addresses of the connection respectively.
+- The second and third IP:port pairs are the actual source and destination addresses of the connection, respectively.
 Since the program receives the packets from SSLproxy, it cannot determine the source and destination addresses of the packets by itself, e.g by asking the NAT engine, hence must rely on the information in the SSLproxy line.
-- The last letter is either s or p, for SSL/TLS encrypted or plain traffic respectively.
+- The last letter is either s or p, for SSL/TLS encrypted or plain traffic, respectively.
 This information is also important for the program, because it cannot reliably determine if the actual network traffic it is processing was encrypted or not before being diverted to it.